KoyanoBunsho/KoyanoBunsho.github.io/_pages/about.md

   - /about.html
 ---

 I am Bunsho Koyano, a research student at The University of Tokyo under the supervision of Professor Tetsuo Shibuya.
-I earned a Bachelor's degree in Mechanical Engineering in 2018 and a Master's degree in the same major in 2020.
+I earned a Bachelor's degree in Mechanical Engineering in 2018 and a Master's degree in the same major in 2020 at the University of Tokyo.
 After finishing my Master's course, I started working as a data scientist and focused on machine learning API development and basic data analysis for business growth.
 I am currently interested in a compression algorithm of the graph data structure for genome sequence.

 While focusing on research, I am working as a freelance data scientist.
 My strength is data analysis and API development.
 If you have any opportunity, please feel free to [contact me](https://www.linkedin.com/in/bunsho-koyano-9a0b73170/).